nicbou/nicolasbouliane.com/content/blog/new-in-2025.md

 date_created: 2024-12-20
 ---

 Every January, all sorts of things change in Germany as new laws come into effect.
-As soon as the noise fireworks dies down, I must get to work updating [All About Berlin](https://allaboutberlin.com)'s guides and calculators.

-This year is no different.
-This is a summary of the changes that I believe affect most of my readers.
+This post is a summary of the changes that I believe will affect most of my readers.

+In the past, the first day of the year was a scramble to update [All About Berlin](https://allaboutberlin.com)'s guides and calculators.
+However, I have honed my craft over the years, and now I get it all done two weeks in advance, in about two hours.
+The changes will go live on the 31st, and I will be free to enjoy my *guten Rutsch ins neue Jahr*.

+Enough words.
+Here's what's new in 2025.

+## Extra day off

+May 8 2025 is the 80th anniversary of the end of the Second World War, and it's an [official holiday](https://www.berlin.de/aktuelles/8435274-958090-8-mai-2025-soll-einmalig-gesetzlicher-fe.html) in the state of Berlin.

-## Minimum wage
+## Minimum wage and social benefits

 Minimum wage was raised from 12.41€ to 12.82€ per hour.
 The maximum minijob income was raised from 538€ to 556€ per month.
+Bürgergeld does not change.
+Wohngeld goes up by 15%.
+Kindergeld was raised from 250€ to 255€ per month.

 ## Public transit